jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-and-provisioning-the-central-cloud.rst

 -  |AIO-DX| with 0 or more Worker Nodes deployment

--  Standard with dedicated Storage Nodes and 1 or more Worker Nodes deployment, or
+-  Standard with dedicated internal Storage Nodes and 1 or more Worker Nodes

--  Standard with external Netapp Storage backend and 0 or more Worker Nodes deployment
+-  Standard with dedicated external Netapp Storage backend and 1 or more Worker Nodes

+-  a Standard with Controller Storage

 .. rubric:: |proc|